prototypefund/reproducible-website/_events/paris2018/report.md

 - malicious/compromised packager → with reproducible builds we care
 about malicious binary package

-- random person submiting buildinfo file
+- random person submitting buildinfo file

 out of scope: